Joysree-12/OIBSIP/README.md

 The aim of this data analytics project is to perform customer segmentation analysis for an e- commerce company.
 By analyzing customer behavior and purchase patterns, the goal is to group customers into distinct segments.
 This segmentation can inform targeted marketing strategies, improve customer satisfaction, and enhance overall business strategies.

+Oibsip_task_03-------->
+Idea: Cleaning Data

+Description:
+Data cleaning is the process of fixing or removing incorrect, corrupted, duplicate, or incomplete data within a dataset.
+Messy data leads to unreliable outcomes.
+Cleaning data is an essential part of data analysis, and demonstrating your data cleaning skills is key to landing a job.